strongloop/loopback/docs/rest.md

 ###upsert

-Update or create a model instance
+Update an existing model instance or insert a new one into the data source

 ####Definition